 For a long list of free summer events, check the City of Calgary Parks website.

-Tell your older kids and teens to pack the skateboard: Shaw Millennium Park near Telus World of Science is North America’s largest free skateboard park.
-In spite of construction closures to part of the park in 2010, it still offers lots of varied terrain for skaters of all levels.
+Tell your older kids and teens to pack the skateboard: Shaw Millennium Park, on the west end of downtown Calgary, is North America’s largest free skateboard park.
+It offers lots of varied terrain for skaters of all levels.

 What if it's raining?
 Go for a swim.
 Like any city subject to serious winters, Calgary offers lots of variations on the indoor swimming pool.
 Cardel Place is great for little kids with its large, shallow wading pool and a "river" that will whisk you in brisk figure eights.
 The City of Calgary's Leisure Centres offer wave pools, waterslides and numerous gyms and courts.

-Kids six and older might enjoy the Calgary Climbing Centre which offers indoor climbing walls for all skill levels.
+Kids six and older might enjoy Calgary's new Skyline Luge which offers a fun ride with twists and turns for the whole family and for all skill levels.